TheIoTLearningInitiative/WindRiverIoT/documentation/InternetOfThings.md

 # Wind River Internet of Things

-> THE INTERNET OF THINGS WHERE WILL IT TAKE YOU?
-Explore our insights into the challenges and opportunities being created by the Internet of Things (IoT) as it brings together the physical and digital worlds.
+> Explore our insights into the challenges and opportunities being created by the Internet of Things (IoT) as it brings together the physical and digital worlds.

 - [Wind River® IoT](http://www.windriver.com/iot/)
 - [Wind River® IoT Infographic](http://www.windriver.com/iot/Wind-River-IoT-infographic.pdf)